pitymaia/angularcrumbtrail/README.md

     <angular-crumbtrail separator="|"></angular-crumbtrail>

 # Demo
-See a example of the bradcrumb trail working here: http://pitymaia.github.io/
+See an example of the bradcrumb trail working here: http://pitymaia.github.io/